shriphani/kba-clj/README.md

 # kba_clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to speak to the KBA streamcorpus.
+We use java files straight from the KBA project

 ## Usage

-FIXME
+    lein trampoline run <corpus-path> will dump unique hosts from each file.

+    I will upload this to clojars soon.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Carnegie Mellon University

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD v 2.0 License.